-Credits: 4 Lecture/Lab Hours: 8 Prereq: "C" or higher or concurrent enrollment in both ECED 140 and ECED 245.
+Class Hours: 8 lecture/lab Prereq: "C" or higher or concurrent enrollment in both ECED 140 and ECED 245.
+Semester Offered: Spring

-Semester Offered: Spring Description: This course provides a mid-program supervised work experience in an early childhood education and care setting.
+Description: This course provides a mid-program supervised work experience in an early childhood education and care setting.
 It is designed to support students in integrating content knowledge with practice.

-ECED 245: Child, Family, and Community Credits: 3 Lecture Hours: 3 Prerea: "C" or higher in ECED 105.
-ECED 110, and ECED 131.
-Coreg: ECED 140 ECED 191 Semester Offered: Spring Description: This course develops communication skills and other strategies for building effective relationships with diverse families and relevant community members.
+ECED 245: Child, Family, and Community

+Prereq: "C" or higher in ECED 105, ECED 110, and ECED 131.
+Coreq: ECED 140 ECED 191

+Semester Offered: Spring Description: This course develops communication skills and other strategies for building effective relationships with diverse families and relevant community members.
 This course introduces students to the local resources available for family referral.